mstksg/inCode/copy/entries/monad-plus-1.md

 [^either]: Actually, there is one noteworthy success/failure monad that isn't implemented as a MonadPlus in Haskell --- the Either.
 However, if the failure type is a monoid, Either can be made into a MonadPlus.
-Still, arguably, Either fulfills the "spirit" of MonadPlus.
+Still, arguably, Either fulfills the "spirit" of MonadPlus, despite not being implemented as one.

 I know, it's an embarrassingly bad name, and it's like this is for historical reasons.[^alternative]  The name doesn't even hint at a fail/succeedness.
 But